 Meet the scientists, educators, logistics experts, and engineers that make ice core science possible.

 Ice core researchers work in extreme conditions where Mother Nature can play a key role in the success of their mission.
-Face-to-face with the polar environment, they’re quick to share their passion for its spectacular beauty and the importance of the work they do, piecing together the historic story of earth’s fragile climate systems as recorded in the ice.
-Explore the website for stories from the field, links to repositories of field images (both still and video), classroom resources, and links to trusted, valid resources for understanding climate change.
+Face-to-face with the polar environment, they’re quick to share their passion for its spectacular beauty and the importance of the work they do, piecing together the historic story of earth’s fragile systems as recorded in the ice.
+Explore the website for stories from the field, links to repositories of field images (both still and video), classroom resources, and links to trusted, valid resources for understanding our planet.

 Filter By